scopely-devops/skew/README.md

 account ID (as a string).
 Within that, you must have an entry called *profile* that lists the profile name this account maps to within your AWS credential file.
-Skew will look through all of the profiles defined in your config file and keep track of all of the ones that have an `account_id` associated with them.

 The main purpose of skew is to identify resources or sets of resources across services, regions, and accounts and to quickly and easily return the